tanem/infector/README.md

 ### Example

-Take a look in the `example` dir.
+A working example is available in the `example` dir.
 To run the example:

 ````sh
 $ node example